Facility Use policies & procedures

 - be able to produce a copy (paper or electronic) of the permit during facility use if requested by a City staff member.

-- use the facility for its intended use unless given written authorization from a Recreation staff member.
+- utilize the facility for its intended use unless given written authorization from a Recreation staff member.

 - not sublease a facility under any condition.